Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Rubber Bushings in Skateboards

-Rubber bushings are soft and pliable materials that are used in skateboards to aid in tilting and turning the board.
-They are connected to the axle of the board to help in smooth rotation and spin.
-The three common types of rubber bushings used on skateboards are double barrel, cone barrel, and cone shaped.
+In skateboards, rubber bushings are flexible components that facilitate tilting and turning.
+Attached to the board's axle, they contribute to smooth rotation and maneuverability.
+The three most common types of rubber bushings used in skateboards are double barrel, cone barrel, and cone-shaped.

 Shock Bushings